A number of techniques are available to initiate a conversation around long-term weight management.

 The importance of motivational interviewing2

-Motivational interviewing is a collaborative, goal-oriented approach of communication to elicit behavior change in patients.
-The approach is designed to identify and resolve a patient’s ambivalence toward a specific goal by connecting necessary changes to incentives that reduce barriers for change.2
+Motivational interviewing is a collaborative, goal-oriented approach to communication to elicit behavior change in patients.
+The approach is designed to identify and resolve a patient’s ambivalence toward a specific goal by connecting necessary changes to incentives that reduce barriers to change.2

 Expressing empathy2